jdavredbeard/jira-graph-viz/README.md

 - Open `localhost:8000` in browser

 Using jira-graph-viz:
 - Enter a JQL query in the text field and click 'submit'.
-The page loads with graph nodes representing tickets from jira query and edges representing links between tickets.
+The page loads with graph nodes representing tickets from the jira query and edges representing links between tickets.
 The subtask and epic-link relationships are treated as links as well.
 - Jira key labels (ex.
 EAQ-125) are hyperlinks to jira tickets.
 - Clicking a node will toggle visibility of nodes linked to that node that are not selected by the jira query
 - Radio buttons toggle visibility of all linked nodes that are not selected by the jira query.